Landlords - Beware of Allowing Tenants to Ignore Some Lease Terms

 Duval v 11-13 Randolph Crescent Limited raises important questions about tenants’ ability to prevent their landlord granting consent to other tenants to carry out work on their home, that they are prohibited from doing under the terms of their lease.

 This case dealt with a landlord who was obliged under a lease to grant all leases within a particular block of flats on equivalent terms.
 Under what is called an enforceability covenant, a leaseholder can demand that a landlord enforces the obligations set out in the leases of other tenants.
-This has happened in this case, subject to the tenant who has raised the issue agreeing to pay the landlord’s costs in the associated legal claim.

 The landlord’s argument was that they were free to deal with their own building as they saw fit, and that if consent was provided, there was no breach.
 The Court found that the landlord is free to grant any consent, however in doing so they open themselves up to damage claims for breach of their own enforceability covenant.
+The landlord in this case was not free to waive compliance with, or permit works that breached the absolute covenant.

 This decision suggests that for all lease clauses which provide an absolute prohibition, a landlord overlooking or consenting to a breach could be in breach of their enforceability covenant.
 As a result of this, an objecting tenant may be entitled to pursue the landlord for compensation.

+The finding in this case shows a willingness by the courts to adopt a practical approach to interpreting the provisions contained in leases.
 In light of this decision, landlords should take time to review their leases and the way in which they deal with granting consent to tenants.
 The possible implications of such clauses and exposure to damage claims should also be considered when entering in to any new leases.

 Whilst many landlords may not have leases which include clauses worded in exactly the same way as in this case, it may be the case that for landlords to avoid any risk of liability they should: